IG: the standard for PIDD therapy2

 Terms to know

-IG, immune globulin; IgA, immunoglobulin A; IgD, immunoglobulin D; IgE, immunoglobulin E; IgG, immunoglobulin G; IgM, immunoglobulin M; IVIG, intravenous immunoglobulin; PIDD, primary immunodeficiency disease; SCIG, subcutaneous immunoglobulin.
+IgA, immunoglobulin A; IgD, immunoglobulin D; IgE, immunoglobulin E; IgG, immunoglobulin G; IgM, immunoglobulin M; IVIG, intravenous immunoglobulin; PIDD, primary humoral immunodeficiency disease; SCIG, subcutaneous immunoglobulin.

 References